aulonalivoreka/2FA-Implementation/README.md

 - **BCrypt**: Passwords are hashed for secure storage.
 - **Email Verification**: Ensures the user has access to the provided email address.

+## License
+This project is licensed under the MIT License.
+Feel free to use and modify it as needed.